 If the pan has rivets then it can be cumbersome to be able to get under the omelet or crepe in order to turn it over.

 The handles on the Matfer Bourgeat crepe pan are welded.
-This provides a smooth inside surface which is easy to clean and also make turning your food easier without the obstruction of the rivets.
+This provides a smooth inside surface that is easy to clean and also makes turning your food easier without the obstruction of the rivets.
 I really like this pan!

 I prefer carbon steel crepe pans made in France.
 Carbon Steel pans do not have harmful coatings that could come off and get into your food.
 The temperature of carbon steel pans can be easily regulated and controlled during your cooking process.